Zikama/ng-shopping-rest-api/README.md

 # ng-shopping-rest-api

 ## Creates Login SubDirectory.
-## Ables User to signup and login .
+## Enables User to signup and login .

 ## To Get Started